0Inexis0/Drinking-Night-Site/README.md

 # Drinking Nights Tracker

-A web application for tracking and managing drinking nights and party sessions with friends, featuring both anonymous and authenticated user modes.
+A secure web application for tracking and managing drinking nights and party sessions with friends.
+All users must register and login to use the application.

 ## Features

-- **User Authentication**: Register and login with username and password
+- **User Authentication**: Required registration and login with username and password
+- **Session Management**: Create, view, and delete drinking sessions with custom names
+- **User Dashboard**: View recent sessions, statistics, and manage account
-- **Admin Dashboard**: Admin users can view all users and party sessions
+- **Admin Dashboard**: Admin users can view all users and sessions, manage accounts
-- **User Management**: Admins can edit usernames, change passwords, and delete users
+- **User Management**: Admins can edit usernames, reset passwords, and delete user accounts
-- **Party Session Management**: Create, view, and delete drinking sessions
-- **Anonymous Mode**: Use the app without creating an account
+- **Party Points System**: Earn points during sessions (500 points awarded per session)
 - **Dark Mode**: Toggle between light and dark themes
 - **Responsive Design**: Works on desktop and mobile devices
-- **Party Points System**: Earn points during sessions and unlock party achievements
-- **Drink & Food Tracking**: Log what you drink and eat during party sessions
-- **Party Games**: Interactive elements for group activities
-- **Session Intensity Levels**: Choose from Chill, Party, or Wild intensity modes
+- **Secure Data Storage**: All data stored securely in database with encrypted passwords

 ## Tech Stack